Urusei Yatsura (1981 TV series): Broadcast and release

 During 1992, the series was licensed for a North American release by AnimEigo.
 Their VHS release began in October of the same year and was among the first anime titles to receive a subtitled North American release.
 However the release schedule was erratic.
-An improvisational gag dub of the first and third episodes was broadcast on now-defunct BBC Choice channel on 5th/6th August 2000 as part of a Japan TV Weekend block special as "Lum the Invader Girl".
+An improvisational gag dub of the first and third episodes was broadcast on now-defunct BBC Choice channel on 5/6 August 2000, as part of a Japan TV Weekend block special as "Lum the Invader Girl".
 AnimEigo later released the series on DVD.
 The series was available in box set form as well as individual releases.
-A total of 10 boxsets and 50 individual DVDs were released between March 27, 2001 and June 20, 2006.
+A total of 10 box sets and 50 individual DVDs were released between March 27, 2001, and June 20, 2006.
 Each DVD and VHS contained Liner notes explaining the cultural references and puns from the series.
 In February 2011, AnimEigo announced that it would not renew their license to the series and that their DVDs would fall out of print on September 30, 2011.
 A fan group known as "Lum's Stormtroopers" convinced the San Jose public television station KTEH to broadcast subtitled episodes of the series in 1998.
 On July 31, 2022, during their panel at Otakon 2022, Discotek Media announced that they licensed the anime series.
+The first season was released on Blu-ray on April 25, 2023, with the second season released on July 25, 2023, and the third season was released on October 31, 2023.
+The fourth and final season was released as well on January 30, 2024.

+Crunchyroll added the series in Japanese audio with English subtitles on March 28, 2024.